US Defense Secretary Gives Update on Iran Operations Amid Rising Fuel Prices

 Key Facts

-- Defense Secretary Pete Hegseth gave an update on operations in Iran at CENTCOM headquarters in Florida
+- Defense Secretary Pete Hegseth gave an update on US operations in Iran at CENTCOM headquarters in Florida.

-- Fuel and gas prices have risen in recent days amid the ongoing conflict concerns
+- Fuel and gas prices have risen in recent days during the conflict.

 What Happened